 A car is more than just a practical means of getting from point A to point B. It’s been a pillar of the American dream for decades.

 Buying a car isn’t a small purchase.
-The average price of a new one is close to $38,000, according to Kelley Blue Book, an online resource for vehicle valuation.
-Meanwhile, the average monthly payment on new passenger vehicle loans was $554 in the first quarter of 2019, per Experian’s data.
+The average price of a new one is more than $40,000, according to Kelley Blue Book, an online resource for vehicle valuations.
+Meanwhile, the average monthly payment on new passenger vehicle loans was $563 in the fourth quarter of 2020, according to data from Experian.

 Before you head to the lot to buy a car, take the time to calculate your down payment.
-The exact down payment you decide to save for will depend on your unique financial situation and the kind of car you want.
+This amount will depend on your unique financial situation and the kind of car you want.

 If you’re seeking a newer car, try to put down closer to 20 percent.